Starbucks is Creating a 'Digital Third Place,' Complete with NFTs

 The emphasis going forward, in other words, to deliver value through engagement.

-Matt Kates, SVP of loyalty program provider Clarus Commerce, believes the new program will also be a goldmine of customer info for Starbucks.
+Matt Kates, SVP of loyalty program provider Clarus Commerce, believes the new program will be a goldmine of customer data for Starbucks.

 The extra layer of Web3 gaming and rewards will help the chain understand what kinds of perks motivate customers the most, he says—will they work toward NFTs that unlock free drinks and food, or will they push for those higher, more exclusive experiences like a Reserve Roastery visit?